 "I’ve always been curious.
 There’s never been an answer someone’s given me that doesn’t elicit a 'yes, but what about…' response.
 I’m endlessly intrigued by variety, chance, differences, options, random fate, social politics, fairness, the unfathomably unfair, and lifestyles different than mine and I want to vicariously experience, bear witness to and comment on all of it."

-Ali Smith is an award-winning portrait photographer who focuses mainly on shooting kids and families in a vibrant style developed while working with musicians and celebrities.
+I'm an award-winning portrait and documentary photographer who focuses mainly on stories about women’s lives, shooting in a vibrant style developed while working with musicians and celebrities earlier in my career.

-The New York Times named Ali's Award-Winning book, Momma Love; How the Mother Half Lives, a Top Mother's Day Gift two years running.
+The New York Times named my Award-Winning book, Momma Love; How the Mother Half Lives, a Top Mother's Day Gift two years running.
 Gloria Steinem called it a gift to moms, and it received praise from The Huff Post, Yahoo's Shine, and many others.
-(MommaLoveTheBook.com)

-Ali has taught and lectured extensively, including at ICP (The International Center of Photography), NYU, Alfred University, and with Step Up, where she designed and taught a photography program to teenage girls in underserved communities.
+I've had the pleasure of teaching and lecturing extensively, including at The International Center of Photography, New York University, Alfred University, and with Step Up, where I designed and taught a photography program to teenage girls in underserved communities.